Upland News: History

 Guy retired in September 1939 and sold his interest to Paine, who later increased the rate of publication from twice to three times a week.
 Paine acquired the Ontario Herald from A.Q.
 Miller in March 1947.
 He then merged his two papers to form a daily edition published five times a week called the Daily News-Herald.
 It was franchise of the Associated Press.
 A weekly continued to be published under the Ontario Herald masthead.

-In October 1948, Paine sold the Upland News-Herald A.E. and Helen C. Dickerson of Compton, and Geraldine C. Preston of Santa Monica.
+In October 1948, Paine sold the Upland News-Herald to A.E. and Helen C. Dickerson of Compton, and Geraldine C. Preston of Santa Monica.
 In February 1949, W. Patrick McDonald acquired the paper.
 Three former employees sued him for unpaid wages, but settled out of court.
 Around that time the federal government placed four tax liens on McDonald for unpaid taxes.
 In February 1950, McDonald suspended the News-Herald and relaunched it as a weekly under the old name.

 Paine resumed ownership of the Upland News in July 1950.
 He operated it for another eight years until it was sold to Mel Hodell in October 1958.
 Two years later Hodell acquired the Montclair Tribune.
 Hodell established the Cucamonga News in December 1961.
 He sold his three papers in July 1967 to Bonita Publishing Company, a subsidiary of the Pomona Progress Bulletin.
 Later that year the company was sold to Donrey Media.
 In 1974, the Upland News ceased publication, followed by the Montclair Tribune in 1977.
 The Cucamonga News was subsumed by the Highlander, which discontinued publication in the 1990s.
 The News, Tribune and Highlander were folded into the Inland Valley Daily Bulletin.